naomizhangyy/BCRC-DSGroup/Yitu Wang/Weekly Reports_3-28-2019/Weekly Report.md

 ----------------------
 Began to learn VSLAM by reading the book - 视觉slam十四讲, and finished learning 5 chapters, set up enviroment for vslam and ran some example codes.

-Had a general idea of vslam and stdudied related knowledge of mathmatics.
+Had a general understanding of vslam and stdudied related knowledge of mathmatics.

 Plan for next week
 ---------------------